Presented by Metro Arts

 A repetitious circling, undressed subverting and embracing of discomfort, this personal, political and performative collision of contemporary dance, theatre, sculpture, and audience interaction asks, what is the white woman’s role now?
+How are we complicit?
 How can we see ourselves clearly so that we can act meaningfully?
 Can we simultaneously hold on to and let go of ‘self’?
-How are we complicit?

 7:30pm, Wed 9 – Sat 12 Jun

 Preview Wed 9 Jun $25 + booking fee

 Booking fee $0.50 per ticket purchased